 Flax – Substances called lignins in flaxseed are important modulators of hormone metabolism.
 Studies have found that a higher intake of omega 3 fatty acids and alpha-linoleic acid (found in flaxseed) is linked to less severe menopausal symptoms.

 Since weight gain is an issue during menopause, Matcha may be helpful – matcha may boost your metabolism during moderate-intensity exercise, thus enhancing weight loss.

 For the digestive issues – Amylase, Yacon Root, Lactobacillus Sporogenes, Papain, Lactase, Lipase, Protease, Bromelain, Cellulase – helps increase nutrition absorption, promotes regularity, and improves digestion.

 Ashwagandha – an Ayurvedic herb designed to help with adrenal fatigue, hormone balancing, and improving a range of menopausal symptoms including hot flashes and mood swings.

 Support the adrenals with Astragalus, Maca, Rhodiola, and Ashwagandha, to combat fatigue

 The ability to handle stress is greatly impaired during menopause, leading to fatigue.
 Have you ever heard of CORDYCEPS?
 Think medicinal mushroom.

-Cordyceps is shown to help the body produce and balance cortisol and other stress hormones (many Chinese herbs have been used for a very long time for Relief from Peri- and Postmenopausal Symptoms) It helps to balance and diminishes depressive moods.
+Cordyceps is shown to help the body produce and balance cortisol and other stress hormones (many Chinese herbs have been used for a very long time for Relief from Perimenopausal- and Postmenopausal Symptoms) It helps to balance and diminishes depressive moods.